QuChunhe/study/Database.md

 * Spreading Data Evenly Across the Cluster
 * Minimizing the Number of Partitions to Be Read

+[p107]

+Modeling Around Queries and Not Around Relations
+* Find out the queries the database must support
+* Create appropriate tables.

 [p114]

   In a multiple partition batch operation, the coordinator node can turn out to be a bottleneck during a batch operation.
 The higher the number of partitions in a batch operation, the higher the latency due to batching.